Science & Physical Education

 The Bachelor of Science in Secondary Education, Science track, taught jointly by us and the Center for Diné Teacher Education, is a dual major of education and biology that prepares students to be certified to teach high school biology or other high school sciences, especially on the Reservation, where these teachers are in high demand.

 Our six Associate of Science degrees (Biology, General Science, Health Occupation, Environmental Science, Agroecology, and Public Health) allow students to transfer to a four year program or vocational training, while also providing adequate background for many areas of employment.

-The AS in Biological Sciences promote enhanced knowledge and appreciation of life and of living organisms on earth.
+The AS and four BS in Biological Sciences promotes enhanced knowledge and appreciation of life and of living organisms on earth.
 Environmental Sciences prepares students for transferring to a Bachelor of Science degree program in Environmental Science, Environmental Management, Environmental Studies, or Science Education for grades 7 through 12.
-It can be modified for transferring to a B.S. program in other natural science discipline.
+It can be modified for transferring to a B.S. program in other natural science disciplines.
 The program meets the requirements for Arizona’s General Education Science requirements.
 The Public Health program is designed for working health professionals as well as those wishing to pursue a health profession that emphasized community and population health.
 It promotes Navajo concepts of health and wellness.
 The A.S. in Public Health is either a terminal degree or transfer program to colleges and universities that offer four year programs in public health, health education, health promotion, or community health.
 The program offers two options: the Health Education (Socio-Cultural) Option and the Environmental Public Health Option.